What should your next fitness goal be? Take the quiz.

 What Not to Eat After a Workout

-Try to stick to a balanced, healthy eating pattern after workouts.
-Avoid loading up on low-quality sources of carbs and protein (think: things made with loads of added sugars or refined carbs, like baked goods, or sketchy protein shakes with a laundry list of funky additives).
+Every food can have a place in a balanced diet, and sometimes you’re craving something specific after exercise.
+But to support muscle growth and recovery, your best bet is to try to stick to a balanced, healthy eating pattern after workouts.
+That generally means not overdoing low-quality sources of carbs and protein (think: foods made with loads of added sugars or refined carbs, like baked goods, or store-bought protein shakes with a laundry list of additives) after a workout.

 The Takeaway

-Post-workout nutrition is particularly important after long-lasting or strenuous sweat sessions.
-Refueling with a snack or meal that contains a balance of carbs and protein, plus healthy fats, during the first 30-45 minutes after a workout can help replenish muscle glycogen stores and repair muscle tissue, which supports muscle gains and positively impacts performance during future workouts.
-Antioxidant-rich foods like berries might also help curb some of that post-workout soreness that can sap your motivation.
-Shorter, lower intensity forms of exercise, on the other hand, don’t require you to be as mindful with your post-workout food intake—simply eat a balanced meal or snack at your next meal time or when you get hungry.
+What you eat after a workout is important, particularly after long-lasting or strenuous sweat sessions.
+Experts recommend refueling with a snack or meal that contains a balance of carbs, protein, and healthy fats, ideally during the first 30–45 minutes after a workout.
+This power combo can help replenish muscle glycogen stores and repair muscle tissue, which supports muscle gains and positively impacts performance during future workouts.
+Shorter, lower intensity forms of exercise, on the other hand, probably don’t require you to be as mindful with your post-workout food choices—simply eat a balanced meal or snack at your next meal time or when you get hungry.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.